PKU-Alignment/Safe-Policy-Optimization/README.md

 ## Machine Configuration

 We test all algorithms and experiments on **CPU: AMD Ryzen Threadripper PRO 3975WX 32-Cores** and **GPU: NVIDIA GeForce RTX 3090, Driver Version: 495.44**.

-## Maintenance

-This repo is under long-term maintenance of PKU-MARL team.
-We will keep adding new algorithms and supporting new environments as they come out.
-Please watch us and stay tuned!

-## Ethical and Responsible Use

-SafePO aims to benefit safe RL community research, and is released under the [Apache-2.0 license](https://github.com/PKU-MARL/Safe-Policy-Optimization/blob/main/LICENSE).
-Illegal usage or any violation of the license is not allowed.

 ## PKU-MARL Team
 The Baseline is a project contributed by MARL team at Peking University, please contact yaodong.yang@pku.edu.cn if you are interested to collaborate.